heoelri/azurearc/arck8s/lab1/lab1.md

 ### Deploy Arc Agent

-Now that we've gathered all required information we can now proceed with the deployment itself.
+Now that we have gathered all required information we can now proceed with the deployment itself.
 The Arc Agent is packaged using [helm](http://helm.sh) (a Kubernetes package manager).

 Add the AzureArc Helm Chart repository: